 The basic shape and design of the axe hasn't changed in, well, millennia, as attested to by archaeological discoveries from around the world.
 At least, that was true until an enterprising Finn decided to rethink the way we chop wood.

-The result is the Vipukirves, a revolutionary axe that allows people to work smart, not hard.
+The result is the Vipukirves Leveraxe, a revolutionary axe that allows people to work smart, not hard.
 In addition, it's safer to use than a conventional axe, and the distinctive design will certainly turn heads even if the speed of your wood chopping skills doesn't.
-The Vipukirves may just become a must-have in every woodshed and Dallas handyman's truck.
+The Vipukirves Leveraxe may just become a must-have in every woodshed and in every handyman's truck.

 What differentiates it from regular axes, and how does it work?
 The design is uniquely weighted, so that when you swing down, the axe acts as a lever.
 This transfers more force, essentially ejecting a piece of wood from the side of a large wood round, or cleanly cleaving through a smaller piece of wood.
 That ejection, by the way, happens at a pretty high velocity -- the axe's designers warn that the working area should be clear to avoid injuries.

 When the user strikes down, the weighted axe automatically turns to the right, levering the loosened piece of wood away from the rest of the log.
 It drops to the left, leaving the axe in place for the next strike.
 This innovative design is far more reliable than conventional axes, which can sometimes be a little hairy to work with.